 Bill joined the Cincinnati Police Division as a Police Recruit.
-He was promoted to Patrolman on December 27, 1966 and assigned to District 5.
-He served there and in Districts 7 and 1 for 5½ years.
+He was promoted to Patrolman on December 27, 1966, issued Badge 465, and assigned to District 5 (1012 Ludlow Avenue).
+He served there and in District 7 (813 Beecher Street) and District 1 (310 Lincoln Park Drive) for 5½ years.
 By the time he was transferred to District 1 he had become “a dedicated and dependable worker” and his production was “above average in all categories,” according to District 1 Commander, Captain Howard Espelage.

 Shortly after 8 p.m. on August 26, 1975 at Criminal Investigation Section, Homicide Detectives ribbed Officer Loftin about an arrest of three naked swimmers that had hit the newspaper the day before.
 Always affable, Officer Loftin took the kidding as intended and walked away laughing.
 Little did anyone know that a few hours later, the Homicide Detectives would be investigating his murder.

-On August 26, 1975 Officer Loftin and his partner, Police Officer Claude Dell, were conducting an investigation in the area of the Clock Bar at 3450 Burnet Avenue.
-About 10:45 p.m.
-Cleophus Collins (53), of 123 Ehrman, entered the bar and told the bartender that he wanted a gun and that he was going to shoot a cop.
+On August 26, 1975 Officer Loftin and his partner, Police Officer Claude Dell, conducted an investigation in the area of the Clock Bar at 3450 Burnet Avenue.
+About 10:45 p.m., Cleophus Collins (53) of 123 Ehrman entered the bar and told the bartender that he wanted a gun and that he was going to shoot a cop.
 Collins had a criminal history including several arrests involving weapons and shooting with intent to kill.
 He walked back to his car, retrieved something from it, then walked back into the bar.
 Then he left the bar again.

 Officer Loftin and Collins were transported to General Hospital.
 Collins was initially listed in Serious Condition.